cazyw/shakespeare-quotes/README.md

 Clone the repository.

-Install node, npm
-Install mongodb and robomongo for local server usage.
+Install node, mongodb and robomongo for local server usage.

 To install the required packages (see package.json), run: